Last update: October 9th, 2018.

 You’ve spent minutes (or hours) putting your brand new ‘free’ website together and you’re almost ready to hit the Publish button to make it live to the world.

-Only problem is, you still need a domain name.
+The only problem is, you still need a domain name.

 Think people will take you seriously?
-I doubt it.
+Nope.

-Assuming this website is for some commercial or professional reason (i.e. you want to make money from it), credibility is key, and you’re going to want something that instead looks like: YourBusiness.com or YourSite.com.
+Assuming this website is for some commercial or professional reason (i.e. you want to make money from it), credibility is key, and you’re going to want something that instead looks like YourBusiness.com or YourSite.com.

 Some of these website builders below do provide some ‘free domain name’ offer.
 But there are restrictions which we’ll explore soon.